 - Qmunity Binder Exchange – BC, Canada only.

 - Northern Ireland Binder Scheme – Age 25 and under, N. Ireland only.

-You can also try asking around for an inexpensive hand-me-down binder on one of the mailing lists for trans guys or check out LiveJournal’s FTM Garage Sale and the FtM Sales, Swap, and Support group on Facebook.
+Trans Clothing Exchanges are another place where you can often find inexpensive binders.
+You can also try asking around for a hand-me-down binder on one of the mailing lists for trans guys or check out LiveJournal’s FTM Garage Sale and the FtM Sales, Swap, and Support group on Facebook.

 How to Choose a Chest Binder